Patrick Cantlay outduels Bryson DeChambeau to win BMW Championship on sixth playoff hole

 Cantlay acknowledged the support by removing his cap and waving one arm up and down, as if imploring fans to keep cheering as the sun began to set on the first PGA Tour event held in the Baltimore area since 1962.

-And what a treat it was for the thousands in attendance who witnessed Cantlay sink clutch putts without blinking, including a seven-footer on the fourth playoff hole and another from six feet one hole earlier.
+And what a treat it was for the thousands in attendance who witnessed Cantlay sink clutch putts without blinking, including a seven-footer on the second playoff hole and another from 5½ feet on the previous hole.

+Cantlay finished the tournament first in strokes gained putting at 16.431, setting a PGA Tour record.
+He made putts covering 537½ feet to establish a personal record.

+“It’s so nice to be back with fans, and they were just so supportive all day,” Cantlay said.
+“They’ve been supportive for the last four days.
+Just the chants of Patty or Patty Ice, I’m hearing it all week, and it’s fun.
+It’s great to have them back, and they were awesome today.”

-Also brilliant was Cantlay’s iron play, most notably landing his tee shot on the fifth playoff hole, the par-3 17th, within 2½ feet.
+Also brilliant was Cantlay’s iron play, most notably when he landed his tee shot on the fifth playoff hole, the par-3 17th, within 2½ feet.
 That shot came after DeChambeau’s tee shot settled six feet from the pin.
 Both made their birdie putts to extend the playoff.

-Trailing by a shot heading to the 72nd hole, Cantlay forced the playoff by sinking a 22-foot putt for a birdie after DeChambeau landed his approach inside of 13 feet on a hole where he outdrive his opponent by 30 yards.
+Trailing by a shot heading to the 72nd hole, Cantlay forced the playoff by sinking a 22-foot putt for a birdie after DeChambeau landed his approach inside of 13 feet on a hole where he outdrove his opponent by 30 yards.
 But DeChambeau’s putt for the win never had a chance, sailing well left of the cup.

 Pulling putts proved problematic for DeChambeau throughout the tournament, including at No. 17, where he missed an 13-footer for par.
 He faced that distance when his chip from the greenside rough barely got out of the grass, landing well short of the flagstick.